 By default, PyCharm is configured to check for updates automatically and notify you when a new version is available.
 Updates are usually patch-based: they are applied to the existing installation and only require you to restart the IDE.
 However, sometimes patch updates are not available, and a new version of PyCharm must be installed.

-Usually, plugins are installed from the JetBrains Plugin Repository.
+Usually, plugins are installed from JetBrains Marketplace.
 However, you can set up a custom plugin repository in your local network and configure PyCharm to use it for installing and updating plugins.

 Alternatively, you can download and manually install plugins from disk.

 You can evaluate PyCharm for up to 30 days.
-After that, you need to buy and register a license.
+After that, buy and register a license to continue using the product.

 If PyCharm does not have HTTP access outside your local network, you will not be able to use the JetBrains Account for signing in.
 However, you can generate an offline activation code that will be valid during your subscription term.